strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

   - edit customer name updated.
   - edit customer email updated.
   - delete customer updated.
+- Updated tests for get all customers, delete customer by uid, get customer by uid, get customer by name, update customer email, update customer phone.

+---

 -- 10 Sep 2023 --

 - Refactored dtos to exclude entities id in favor of uid and for returned order to utilize uids in lieu of ids.
 - Updated owners tools customers requests to make use of uids.
 - Encountered a bug while returning customer by name that appeared to stem from endpoint paths too similar to looking up a customer by uid.
 Rectified through alteration to naming convention.

+---

 -- 06 Sep 2023 --